 I found a stray cat, can PNCA take him/her?

-If you end up housing your found cat during the period you are looking for his owner’s, please make sure to keep him isolated from your pets.
-Your found cat may have parasites such as fleas, ticks, and worms that your pets could contract.
-Also your found cat may also be aggressive toward your pets, which would add additional stress to everyone.
+If you end up housing the found cat during the period you are looking for his/her owner’s, it is extremely important that you keep him/her isolated from your pets.
+The cat that you have found may have parasites such as fleas, ticks, and worms that your pets could contract.
+The found cat may also be aggressive toward your pets, which would add additional stress to everyone.

 Hopefully you will have the joy of reuniting your found kitty with a very happy owner!